-Following Doi Moi, the Vietnamese economy has expanded substantially, as shown by Figure 1, where GDP is computed in US Dollar from 1990 to 2009.
+Following Doi Moi, the Vietnamese economy has expanded substantially, as shown in Figure-1, where GDP is computed in US dollars from 1990 to 2009.
 The surge in real GDP led to continuous increase in per capita GDP, which induces more capital formation within the populace for future economic activities such as entrepreneurship and financial investments.
-The economic impacts of the extensive reform in the national economy have been profound and indisputable.
-However, there have been emerging issues with low economic efficiency (high ICOR), prevalent rent-seeking, oversized state-owned industries, capital-hungry private enterprises, and structural problems of allocating financial and physical assets to different sectors of the economy (see also, Vuong, 1997(a), 1997(b), 2004(a); Riedel, 1997; Vuong and Nguyen, 2000; Pham et al., 2008; Pham and Vuong, 2009; Vuong and Tran, 2009).
+The economic impact of the extensive reform in the national economy have been profound and indisputable.
+However, there have been emerging issues with low economic efficiency, high Incremental Capital Output Ratio (ICOR), prevalent rent-seeking, oversized state-owned industries, capital-hungry private enterprises and structural problems of allocating financial and physical assets to different sectors of the economy (Vuong, 1997(a), 1997(b), 2004(a); Riedel, 1997; Vuong & Nguyen, 2000; Pham et al., 2008; Pham & Vuong, 2009; Vuong & Tran, 2009).